This new credit card automatically earns 5% cash back wherever you use it most | CNN Underscored

 Another Citi credit card worth a look is the Citi Rewards+® Card, which also has no annual fee.
 New card holders can start by earning 15,000 ThankYou points after spending $1,000 in the first three months after opening the account, which can be redeemed for cash back at a rate of 1 cent per point.

-From there, card holders earn 2 points for every dollar you spend on the first $6,000 in purchases at supermarkets and gas stations each year (then 1x points) and 1 point per dollar on all other purchases.
-But the Citi Rewards+ also rounds up all purchases to the nearest 10 points, so a $1 coffee earns 10 points while a $22 dinner with friends garners 30 points.
+From there, card holders earn 2 points for every dollar they spend on the first $6,000 in purchases at supermarkets and gas stations each year (then 1x points) and 1 point per dollar on all other purchases.
+But the Citi Rewards+ also rounds up all purchases to the nearest 10 points, so a $1 coffee earns 10 points, while a $22 dinner with friends garners 30 points.

 Citi Rewards+ card holders also get 10% of their points back on the first 100,000 Citi ThankYou points they redeem each year.
 And like the Citi Custom Cash Card, the Citi Rewards+ offers a 0% introductory APR on both purchases and balance transfers for the first 15 months after opening the account, followed by a variable APR of 13.49% to 23.49%.